wp-plugins/better-wp-security/readme.txt

 * Strengthen .htaccess settings
 * Enforce strong passwords for all accounts of a configurable minimum role
 * Basic Intrusion detection (based on 404 logging)
+* Rename "admin" account
+* Security checker

 = Features coming soon =

 * Force SSL for admin pages (on supporting servers)
 * Allow for changing the Wordpress table prefix where necessary
-* Rename "admin" account
-* Security checker
 * Support and discussion forums
 * Excellent documentation (why turn on a feature you don't understand?)

 == Installation ==

-Coming soon
+1. Backup your Wordpress database, config file, and .htaccess file
+2. Upload the zip file to the `/wp-content/plugins/` directory
+3. Unzip
+4. Activate the plugin through the 'Plugins' menu in WordPress
+5. Visit the Better security menu for checklist and options

 == Frequently Asked Questions ==